valera-rozuvan/nintoku/site/_posts/2014-04-02-the-new-age-of-javascript-concurrency.markdown

 categories: new age javascript concurrency
 ---

+**UPDATE: This post is based on an error.
+[See why.](http://valera-rozuvan.github.io/nintoku/update/update-the-new-age-of-javascript-concurrency)**

 It has long been known to me that the
 [JavaScript language](http://en.wikipedia.org/wiki/JavaScript)
 (the browser variety) is single-threaded.
 I.e. at any one time there is